-So far, we have helped over two million children to access distance learning, including 77,000 children with disabilities.
-And we’ve supported 50 countries in adapting their curriculums to COVID-19.
+So far, we have helped nearly three million children to access distance learning, including 90,000 children with disabilities.
+And we’ve supported 53 countries in adapting their curriculums to COVID-19.

 In Ethiopia, we are operating a camel library, which means that children in remote locations can continue to access books and keep learning throughout the pandemic.
 The 21 camels can carry 200 storybooks at a time, and they are currently supporting 22,000 children across 33 villages.
 We are also using television and radio to share specialised learning materials, as well as risk awareness and protection messages including mental health support.
 We plan to reach eight million children across the country.